Wilderness medical emergency: Mental health

 Few programs teach psychological first aid, although mental distress is commonly encountered by wilderness guides and outdoor athletes.
+Alterations to normal routines and the stresses associated with travel and new physical challenges can trigger pre-existing mental health conditions.
+Preventive measures include ensuring adequate social support, sufficient sleep, establishing travel-specific routines, adhering to medication regimens, and maintaining good awareness of early warning signs of mental health deterioration.

 Mass-casualty incidents

-A mass casualty incident (MCI) is a situation in which the number or severity of casualties overwhelms the available medical resources and service providers.
-Wilderness MCIs may include blizzards, earthquakes, avalanches, landslides, floods and forest fire, but they need not be natural disasters.
+A mass casualty incident is a situation in which the number or severity of casualties overwhelms the available medical resources and service providers.
+Mass casualties incidents in the wilderness may be due to blizzards, earthquakes, avalanches, landslides, floods and forest fire, but they need not be natural disasters.
 Mass casualties have also been caused by human error in parties of climbers or explorers, with or without complications from inclement weather.
 In mass casualty incidents, emergency service providers must prioritize their patients using a process called triage in order to make the most of their limited resources.

 Response

 Extrication and evacuation

 Transporting an injured person out of the wilderness on a stretcher can be a difficult exercise requiring considerable manpower.
 It is advised that at least one person stay with an injured party and that no one attempt to seek help by travelling alone over inhospitable terrain.